 New steel grades or new applications making use of additive manufacturing may require new solutions for welding wire.

 Users of rod products are often restricted to commercial grades and volumes for new product developments.
-R&D work typically requires only a limited amount per type to screen wires with optimised and tailored chemistry, microstructure or surface.
-Having the lab capacity for producing “customised” lab wire can as such avoid the need of ordering commercial amounts for R&D purposes.
-At the same time, customers can have an interest to have access to tailored wire types.
+R&D work typically requires only a limited amount per type to screen and compare tailored bars on chemistry, microstructure or surface.
+Having the lab capacity for producing lab rod with “customised” chemistry, it can as such avoid the need of ordering commercial amounts for R&D purposes.

 Extended bar rolling capabilities